jec1342/Pseudocode-Project/pseudocode.md

 ## Functionality: A user wants to wash their hands properly

 ## Objects/Data Structures
+- person
-- Sink
+- sink
-- Hand Soap
+- handSoap
-- Hand Towel
+- handTowel

 ## Steps
 1. Turn on warm water on the sink